GroMoKoSo/GroMoKoSo-Meta/docs/architecture_arc42.md

 For architects, two kinds of scenarios are important:

--   Usage scenarios (also called application scenarios or use case scenarios) describe the system's runtime reaction to a certain stimulus.
-This also includes scenarios that describe the system's efficiency or performance.
-Example: The system reacts to a user's request within one second.
+-   Usage scenarios (also called application scenarios or use case scenarios) describe the system\'s runtime reaction to a certain stimulus.
+This also includes scenarios that describe the system\'s efficiency or performance.
+Example: The system reacts to a user\'s request within one second.

 -   Change scenarios describe a modification of the system or of its